kinkard/auction-house-cpp/README.md

 # The Auction House

 This is a code test project for [Senior Online Programmer (New Game IP)](https://www.ubisoft.com/en-us/company/careers/search/743999932289413-senior-online-programmer-new-game-ip-) position at Ubisoft Stockholm.
+See [Code Test - The Auction House](docs/Online%20Code%20Test%20-%20Auction%20House.pdf) for more details.

 ## Supported functionality